niranjanbaviskar/patient-managment-System/README.md

-# Full Stack E-Commerce Website
+# Full StackDoctor Appointment Booking Website

 In this project, I will make a Doctor appointment booking app using React JS and Tailwind CSS.